What is overtime? A simple guide to overtime pay and rate

 Some employers may grant an employee to take paid time off rather than having overtime pay, often known as "time-off in lieu."
 If your employee prefers this approach, you must establish it through writing with your employee's consent.
 It should also meet any agreement or award requirements.

-What is Reasonable Overtime?
+What is reasonable overtime?

 If you ask your employees to do overtime, you must consider their health and safety.
 Letting them work beyond the 38-hour working week may risk fatigue, stress, and personal injury.